iharshpathak/eMan-Employee_manager/README.md

 [![E Man Logo](https://raw.githubusercontent.com/iharshpathak/eMan-Employee_manager/main/empManFrontend/empManfront/src/assets/EmanLogo.png)](https://github.com/iharshpathak/eMan-Employee_manager)

-E Man is a and efficient Full-Stack CRUD based one stop application for managing the details of any organization's employees.
+E  Man is a and efficient
+Full-Stack CRUD based
+one stop application
+for managing the details of any organization's employees.

-- The Backend is powered by Spring Boot,JPA, MySQL.
+- The Backend is powered by Java (OpenJDK v17),Spring Boot,JPA, MySQL.
 - The Fontend is build using Angular(v14)

 ## Features